Companies Compliance Facilitation Scheme, 2026 (CCFS-2026)

 - no prosecution has been launched and no show cause notice has been issued prior to such filing.

-After the conclusion of the scheme, the Registrar of Companies shall initiate necessary action against companies which continue to remain in default.
+After the conclusion of the scheme, the Registrar of Companies shall initiate necessary action against companies which continue to remain in default, including striking off from the register.

 Conclusion